Large-Scale Auto-bidding with Nash Equilibrium Constraints: Related Works

 \subsection{Equilibrium Selection Algorithms}

-Inherently, the NCB problem fall into the category of the ES problem, whose objective is to find the best $\epsilon$-NE based on certain criteria among all available ones.
+Inherently, the NCB problem falls into the category of the ES problem, whose objective is to find the best $\epsilon$-NE based on certain criteria among all available ones.
 There are some NE selection methods for stateless matrix games \cite{matrix_game, ne_selection_matrix_game, ne_selection_matrix, ne_selection_matrix_2, ne_selection_2_value} that are relatively simpler compared to POMG considered in this paper and cannot be applied directly to it.
 In addition, \cite{NES} studies maximize social welfare under $\epsilon$-NE in a team Markov game where all agents share the payoff and have no conflicts.
-As the agents can show significant interest conflicts in the NCB problem and do not share the rewards, the algorithm in \cite{NES} is not suitable for the NCB.
-Recently, there are a few works discuss the NE selection in general Markov games \cite{ne_selection_markov_game}.
-However, they are basically based on searching the joint policy with the largest social welfare in a candidate set of $\epsilon$-NEs or searching the $\epsilon$-NE in a candidate set of joint policies with large social welfares.
-For example, the algorithm in \cite{ne_selection_markov_game} first enumerate all the feasible optimal joint policies in a prioritized rank and check from the one with the largest social welfare if it satisfies the $\epsilon$-NE by adding extra strategies.
-However, these approaches are both time consuming and lack theoretical guarantees.
-Instead, in this paper. we propose a policy gradient method to solve the ES problem, avoiding checking the candidate solutions one by one with theoretical guarantees. \textbf{Hence, the proposed method has the potential to contribute to the field of NE Selection}, which can be of independent interest.
+Because agents can exhibit significant interest conflicts in the NCB problem and do not share rewards, the algorithm in \cite{NES} is not suitable for NCB.
+Recently, there have been a few works discussing the NE selection in general Markov games \cite{ne_selection_markov_game}.
+However, they are basically based on searching the joint policy with the largest social welfare in a candidate set of $\epsilon$-NEs or searching the $\epsilon$-NE in a candidate set of joint policies with large social welfare.
+For example, the algorithm in \cite{ne_selection_markov_game} first enumerates all the feasible optimal joint policies in a prioritized rank and checks from the one with the largest social welfare if it satisfies the $\epsilon$-NE by adding extra strategies.

-We also note that most existing ES algorithms are computationally infeasible to apply in the real-world NCB problem.